Flat Roof Calculator Metal Roofing Flat Roof Deck

 Mechanically attached IB CPA/PVC Membrane on a roof of residential house in Providence, RI.

 Mechanically attached IB roof with hot-air welded seams, ensures that your roof will be leak free for many years to come, and high wind uplift will not cause damage to your building.Mechanically attached installation uses heavy duty screws and barbed plates to hold the membrane down tightly, and is not affected by possible ISO de-lamination.
 The membrane is attached using 12″ O.C. pattern with perimeter sheets attached 6″ O.C.
 This ensures that even the hurricane-type wind will not tear off your roof.
-Mechanically attached installation method does not require the use of heavy and expensive ballast, and is a preferred choice if your building is located in the high-wind area, such as along the coast line or on a high hill.
+Mechanically attached installation method does not require the use of heavy and expensive ballast, and is a preferred choice, if your building is located in a high-wind area, such as along the coast line or on a high hill.

-Fully adhered single ply membranes are glued to the fiberglass sheet laminated to both sides of the ISO insulation, which is in turn attached to the roof deck.
+Fully adhered single ply membranes are glued to the fiberglass sheet, laminated to both sides of the ISO insulation, which is in turn attached to the roof deck.
 While quick and simple, the fully adhered method has one serious disadvantage.
 If condensation forms underneath a roofing membrane, which often happens and may be caused by improper ventilation of the roof deck, it will ‘de-laminate’ the ISO board and/or adhesive that is holding membrane in place.
 If the membrane becomes loose, it is prone to wind blow-off, which will leave your roof unprotected.
 Results of such blow-off will be catastrophic not only to your roof, but to the entire building.
 While this is rarely the case, it is still a possibility – a gamble you might not want to take.

 More common problems with fully-adhered single-ply flat roofing systems (Mostly EPDM rubber) are defects in glue/adhesive application that cause bubbles, badly glued seams and as a result, a very unpleasant view and more often then not, roof leaks.
-The image bellow demonstrates a defective Epdm rubber application.
+The image bellow demonstrates a defective EPDM rubber application.

 Find out more information on why you should avoid installing EPDM rubber roofing on you home and how residential roofing contractors are trained to install rubber roofs.

-Three most common single-ply roofing types:
+Three most common single-ply roofing systems

-PVC (CPA) Roofing:
+PVC (CPA) Roofing

 • Special Notes: For a complete overview of IB flat roofing products for residential, commercial and restaurant use, as well as installation method and roofing accessories refer to our IB Roof products page.